 A complication in the political interpretation of “sovereignty” lies with its varied meanings in different political cultures (I am not going to get into the philosophical and social scientific literature on the topic because I am not yet convinced this is a resource in public debates).
 In that sense, Fressoz’s ideas are interpreted politically in contrasting ways according to where exactly in Europe they are heard.

 The American attack on Iran that started in late February 2026 has further upturned policy discussions.
 American decisions are undoubtedly causing profound human suffering.
 But wider predictions about the energy system seem premature.
-The history of past oil shocks does not strongly support the idea of karma, i.e., spontaneous progressive change on the back of them.† Rather, we potentially face a complex pattern of outcomes which defy a single global story.
+The history of past oil shocks does not strongly support the idea of karma, i.e., spontaneous progressive change on the back of them.¶ Rather, we potentially face a complex pattern of outcomes which defy a single global story.

 Decarbonization was of course not a political factor during the oil shocks of the 1970s (“energy independence” was a common framework in that period) – at least one big difference between then and now (another is the fact the Cold War ended).
 This suggests strictly historical interpretations of the present are likely to be misleading.

 The layering of rhetoric does not stop here.
 Namely, due to the long term consequences of decolonization and the rise of Asian economies such as China, South Korea and Taiwan in the later twentieth century and beyond, the Cold War/post-Cold War, Western-centric, narrative is no longer credible.
 This is not just for reasons of equity and shifting power relations, but because the explosion of ingenuity at global scale, long constrained by Western powers, has become the crucial dynamic force in technology and ought to be enthusiastically embraced.
 It seems to be the kind of argument you hear from the public intellectual Adam Tooze, as I could understand it, but perhaps it could be traced back to Marxists such as Joseph Needham.
-At least, I don’t believe Needham would have been greatly surprised about China’s technical achievements.
+At least, I believe Needham would not have been surprised about China’s technical achievements.

 Perhaps there is a correlation between support of fossil fuel incumbency and hostility towards China, as against renewables and openness to cooperation with China, reflecting divides between reactionaries and progressives.